Stover–Winger Farm

+The Stover–Winger Farm, also known as Tayamentasachta, is an historic, American farm complex that is located in Antrim Township in Franklin County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1979.

+History and architectural features

-Stover–Winger Farm, also known as Tayamentasachta, is a historic farm complex located at Antrim Township in Franklin County, Pennsylvania.
-The house was built in the 1840s or 1850s, and is a two-story, four-bay, "T"-shaped, brick dwelling.
-It has a two-story, three-bay brick cased log wing.
-It has a one-story, shed-roofed porch along three sides.
-Also on the property are a contributing brick beehive oven, brick end bank barn built in 1849 and rebuilt in 1876 after a fire, frame wagon shed, and metal "Stover Wind Engine".
+The house was built in the 1840s or 1850s, and is a two-story, four-bay, T-shaped, brick dwelling.
+It has a two-story, three-bay, brick-cased, log wing and a one-story, shed-roofed porch that wraps around three sides of the building.

+Also located on the property are a contributing brick beehive oven, a brick end bank barn that was built in 1849 and rebuilt in 1876 after a fire, a frame wagon shed, and a metal "Stover Wind Engine".

 The farm was purchased by the Greencastle-Antrim School District in 1966.
 The property includes the spring named Tayamentasachta, a favorite camp site for the Delaware Indians.

 It was listed on the National Register of Historic Places in 1979.